isabella232/devo-ps.github.io/source/blog/releasing-devops-0-8-0.md

 - Updated the documentation.
 - Updated the main devo.ps website.

-New technologies are on the way for the next releases; including firewall management, PostgreSQL, Rails and more public repo to forf from.
+New technologies are on the way for the next releases; including firewall management, PostgreSQL, Rails and more public repo to fork from.

 Stay tuned !